TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 4/Nehemiah 4.11.md

 ---

-And our adversaries said, They shall not know, neither see, till we come into the midst of them, and slay them, and cause the work to cease.
+Our adversaries said, "They shall not know, neither see, until we come into the midst of them, and kill them, and cause the work to cease."